Creality K1 review: Pros & cons from a Prusa owner

 Creality K1 review verdict

-If you buy the latest K1 revision or upgrade those aforementioned key components, you get a fast, reliable, versatile and low-maintenance 3D printer.
+If you buy the latest K1 revision or upgrade those aforementioned key components (easy for the extuder, tough for the hotend), you get a fast, mostly reliable, versatile and low-maintenance 3D printer.
 Even better if you root it for full Klipper control.

 With that said, depending on price, the K1 Max (with 300 millimetres of printing in all directions) or fancier K1C (which fixes most K1 early issues) may prove to be better long-term choices.